arazilab/openai_bot_utils/README.md

 ### Use `BooleanConsensusAgent` for reliable yes/no answers

-This agent repeats the yes/no question until either:
+This special agent repeatedly asks the model a yes/no question and aggregates the results to improve reliability.

-- A fixed number of votes are collected (majority mode), or
-- The confidence level reaches the target threshold (confidence mode).
+You can specify:
+- `n_votes`: how many times to ask and return majority
+- `target_confidence`: minimum confidence required, based on entropy (needs `min_votes` and `max_votes` too)

 #### Example: Majority vote